sanglinwei/sanglinwei21/_pages/about.md

 ## Bridge the gap between learning and optimization for energy system

 ## Introduction
 I'm pursing my Ph.d degree advised by Yinliang Xu in Tsinghua-Berkeley Shenzhen Institute, Shenzhen, China, which belong to EMS group head by Hongbin Sun.
 I'm trying to aim higher and to be a problem solver in energy system by CS and optimization techniques.
 I have been supporting Bayern Munich FC since 2011.
+My CV is [here](https://github.com/sanglinwei/CV/blob/master/resume.pdf).

 ## Researches